What is a Brain Injury?

 How many people have TBI?

-According to the Defense Centers of Excellence, over 300,000 military personnel have sustained a brain injury since 2000
+According to the Defense Centers of Excellence, almost 400,000 military personnel have sustained a brain injury since 2000

 - Colorado ranks 9th in the nation of fatalities due to a TBI and 13th in the nation of hospitalizations due to a TBI